 Physically, cocaine is among the easier drugs to discontinue—heroin rehab will make you miserable all over for several days, and the best alcohol detox is medical alcohol detox because effects can be life-threatening, but the withdrawal involved in cocaine rehabilitation may manifest few or no physical symptoms.
 That does not, however, make the experience pleasant—or harmless.
 Cocaine withdrawal is like the “crash” after the “high” of individual doses—only worse.

-Cocaine’s primary effect is encouraging dopamine to build up in the brain, resulting in intense euphoria (though people who use to the point of addiction often find that the drug starts to generate panic or paranoia instead).
+Cocaine’s primary effect is encouraging dopamine to build up in the brain, resulting in intense euphoria (though people who use it to the point of addiction often find that the drug starts to generate panic or paranoia instead).
 So when regular cocaine use is stopped, it leaves the door wide open to euphoria’s opposite—extremely black moods.
 Fortunately, the worst usually passes within a week, but lower-level unhappiness can persist for as long as 10 weeks.
-Inspirational reading, well-chosen music, good nutrition and exercise can help.
+Inspirational reading, well-chosen music, good nutrition, and exercise can help.

 That may sound incompatible with the depression effect, but it’s common for moods to swing back and forth between the two.
-Even people who have experienced minor depression (without associated drug use) know how easy it is to get into a cycle of “Maybe if I just try hard enough … I just can’t get what I want, and it’s not fair! … Everything is against me and always will be; there’s no point even trying. … Maybe if I just try a little harder …” Agitation is a way of raging against life, magnified in cocaine withdrawal by absence of accustomed mood changes and by the anxiety of losing your cocaine “crutch” for good.
+Even people who have experienced minor depression (without associated drug use) know how easy it is to get into a cycle of “Maybe if I just try hard enough … I just can’t get what I want, and it’s not fair! … Everything is against me and always will be; there’s no point even trying. … Maybe if I just try a little harder …” Agitation is a way of raging against life, magnified in cocaine withdrawal by the absence of accustomed mood changes and by the anxiety of losing your cocaine “crutch” for good.

-The extreme end of agitation, this is most likely to occur in the early phases of withdrawal, when the brain first starts to get the message, “No more—and this time I mean it!”
+The extreme end of agitation is most likely to occur in the early phases of withdrawal, when the brain first starts to get the message, “No more—and this time I mean it!”
 Psychosomatic effect alone can translate this into “Everyone’s against me,” sometimes to the point where a person becomes dangerously violent.
 This is one reason why cocaine rehabilitation should always be undertaken in a medical detox center where staff is trained to deal with unpredictable behavior.

 More commonly than injuring others, those undergoing cocaine withdrawal will turn violent impulses on themselves, or become frantic to escape the immediate agony by any means.
 No one undergoing any form of drug detox should ever have access to anything that could be used as a weapon.